-Evaluating the statements in context, including testimony from Elonis’ ex-wife and an FBI agent about their fear of harm after learning of Elonis’ threats, the jury determined that a reasonable person would perceive the statements as true threats.
-The jury found Elonis guilty of using his Facebook account to threaten to kill his estranged wife, to threaten to injure employees of the state police and a local sheriff’s department, to threaten to injure a kindergarten class, and to threaten to injure an FBI agent.
+Evaluating the statements in context, including testimony from Elonis’ ex-wife and an FBI agent about their fear of harm after learning of Elonis’ threats, a jury found Elonis guilty of using his Facebook account to threaten to kill his estranged wife, to threaten to injure employees of the state police and a local sheriff’s department, to threaten to injure a kindergarten class, and to threaten to injure an FBI agent.

-While Elonis currently awaits sentencing, the importance of developing contextual evidence cannot be overstated.
-Anyone looking at postings today on Facebook, Twitter, MySpace and YouTube will quickly come across numerous postings that are crude, tasteless, disturbing and lacking in social value.
-Many of these postings, however, are arguably protected by the First Amendment.
-Accordingly, prosecutors and investigators must work together in the early part of a case to assess and develop the evidence which clearly demonstrates that a posting was made in a context in which a reasonable person would interpret the statement as a real threat to injure.
-By making this effort, it should be possible to separate protected speech from criminal conduct.
+In short, the importance of developing contextual evidence cannot be overstated.
+Anyone looking at postings today on Facebook, Twitter, MySpace, YouTube, and myriad other sites will quickly come across numerous postings that are crude, tasteless, disturbing, and lacking in social value.
+Many of these postings, however, are arguably protected by the First Amendment, or were not made with the threatening intent defined in Elonis.
+Accordingly, prosecutors and investigators must work together in the early part of a case to assess and develop the evidence which clearly demonstrates that a posting was made in a context in which the maker intended to communicate a threat, or knew his statement would be so interpreted, and not to make a constitutionally protected statement.